Rail ops maxed as fares drop

-The Department of Transportation said it is already deploying the maximum number of train sets on Metro Manila’s rail lines, with no plans to further extend operating hours.
+The Department of Transportation (DoTr) said it has deployed the maximum number of trains on Metro Manila’s rail lines, and does not plan to extend operating hours.

 The agency added there are currently no plans to lengthen operating hours, noting that services for both lines have already been extended since 2025.

-Starting Monday, 23 March, the DOTr will implement a 50 percent fare discount for all passengers of Metro Rail Transit Line 3 (MRT-3) and Light Rail Transit Line 2 (LRT-2) to help ease commuting costs amid rising fuel prices.
+Starting Monday, 23 March, the DoTr will implement a 50-percent fare discount for all passengers of Metro Rail Transit Line 3 (MRT-3) and Light Rail Transit Line 2 (LRT-2) to ease commuting costs amid rising fuel prices.

 Acting Transport Secretary Giovanni Lopez said the fare reduction would help commuters save on transportation expenses.

-Meanwhile, fares on the LRT-2 will drop to as low as P6.50 under a new fare matrix implementing a 50 percent discount starting March 23, the Light Rail Transit Authority said Friday.
+Meanwhile, fares on LRT-2 will drop to as low as P6.50 under a new fare matrix implementing a 50-percent discount beginning 23 March, the Light Rail Transit Authority said Friday.

 Under the updated matrix, stored value card users will pay between P6.50 and P16.50, depending on distance traveled.